-Dr. Ted Dunn provides consultation, facilitation and training services for Religious Communities and other value-based organizations throughout the United States, Canada, Central America and Europe.
-His consultation for Communities, Leadership Teams and individuals in leadership, has involved:
+Dr. Ted Dunn provides consultation, facilitation and training services for Religious Communities and other value-based organizations throughout the United States, Canada, Central America, Africa, and Europe.
+His consultation with Communities, Leadership Teams and individuals in leadership, has involved:

 - Visioning and Strategic Planning;